NOTE: Analysis is mixed in with the relation of

 Lyrics from Pete Seeger's If I Had a Hammer

-Frost/Lynch have shifted tone in presentation so that instead of so many characters fictional bits of metaphorical bling, they present as real, in this case battling the trailer park stereotype by making them intimately personable in this task of picking up the mail.
+Frost/Lynch have shifted tone in presentation so that instead of so many characters being not much more than fictional bits of metaphorical bling, they present as real, in this case battling the trailer park stereotype by making them intimately personable.

 MIRIAM: So, when I pass that shop, I say, "Oh, I wonder if they have a cupcake with my name on it."
 And when I go in, sure enough, they have it.